-Biodiversity management is an important issue that PTT has included in the Quality, Security, Safety, Health and Environment (QSHE) Policy, which aims to promote systematic biodiversity protection and management.
-PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact sensitive biological values.
+Biodiversity management is an important issue that PTT has included in the Quality, Security, Safety, Health and Environment (QSHE) Policy.
+The policy aims to promote systematic biodiversity protection and management.
+PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and ecosystem services within the project area.
 To this end, the following approaches are implemented:

 - Integration of biodiversity risk management in PTT Group’s QSHE Policy;

 Management of biodiversity in or near areas with environmentally sensitive areas by operating in compliance with required regulations,

 standards, and work procedures;

 Demonstration of commitment to achieving a no-net-loss of biodiversity within a manageable scope; and